Baghmara, Meghalaya

-Baghmara (IPA: ˌbægˈmɑ:rə) is the headquarters of the South Garo Hills district in the state of Meghalaya in India.
-The place is bordered by the Mymensingh Division of Bangladesh and is about 113 km from Tura, 248 km from Guwahati, and 287 km from state capital Shillong.
+Baghmara (IPA: ˌbægˈmɑ:rə) also known as বাঘমারা in Bangla is the headquarters of the South Garo Hills district in the state of Meghalaya in India.
+The place is bordered by Durgapur Upazilla of Netrokona District of the Mymensingh Division of Bangladesh and is about 113 km from Tura, 248 km from Guwahati, and 287 km from state capital Shillong.
 The Someshwari River, also known as the Simsang in the Garo language, flows through its expanse and is also covered in hills and tracts along the way.
 This southern part of the Garo Hills region has several tourist spots and is a tourist destination for both domestic and international tourists.

 The Siju Cave is about 45 km away and to get to Siju, one needs to go through Baghmara.
 The Balphakram National Park is 66 km away and one needs to pass through this town to get there.
 The modes of transport is limited to buses and jeeps.
 This place is known for its fish dishes and has a historical sea trading connection with Bangladesh.
 It is also the native place of the first Chief Minister of Meghalaya Captain Williamson Sangma and he always represented Baghmara constituency.

 This place is home to the carnivorous pitcher plant and has the Pitcher plant sanctuary located at Dilsa Hill colony of Baghmara.

 History

-The name “Baghmara" derived from the fight that took place between Bong Lasker and a wild Bengal tiger where he killed the tiger by crushing the jaws.
+The name "Baghmara" derived from the fight that took place between Bong Lasker and a wild Bengal tiger where he killed the tiger by crushing the jaws.
 Hence, the name Baghmara, where, bagh means "tiger" and mara means "died".
 To remember Bong Lasker, a tomb was built in the heart of Baghmara town.
 This place was previously known as "Barokar", which means 12 streams.
-Here " Baro" or "বারো" meaning 12 is also a বাংলা word and "kar" or কার meaning stream in Bangla.
+Here "Baro" or "বারো" meaning 12 is also a বাংলা word and "kar" or কার meaning stream in Bangla.